Mr12451/SkyrimVorePP/README.md

 * Papyrus API
 * Player as Prey
 * Basic reformation
 * Inventory vore (not for player, also items may disappear on release.
-Will fix when adding animations)
+Will fix when adding animations) MB look at display tweeks for better menu even handling
 * Limit WG to certain NPC categories
 ### Plans
 #### Currently working on